 Nobody expected a crisis like coronavirus to ever occur in our time.
 It rocked the business world and economies.
-As organizations continue to strategize their COVID-19 responses and recovery plans, it’s important to reflect on some of the critical business lessons the virus has taught us so far.
+As organizations continue to strategize their COVID-19 responses and disaster recovery plans, it’s important to reflect on some of the critical business lessons the virus has taught us so far.
 Here’s a quick look at the top four.

 1. Work Environment Flexibility is Essential

 Research from the Bureau of Labor Statistics shows that close to one-third of salaried employees had the ability to work from home just prior to the coronavirus pandemic, and about a quarter did so regularly.
 Their companies were agile and, thus, were able to pivot with ease when COVID-19 hit.
 At the same time, working from home isn’t always an option in times of crisis.
-Organizations need to have the technology and processes in place to ensure work can continue from an alternate location, be it homes or a different facility.
+Organizations need to have the technology and processes in place to ensure business continuity from an alternate location, be it homes or a different facility.

 2. Comprehensive Business Continuity Planning is a Must

 It’s estimated that as many as one in four businesses is etching out their very first disaster recovery and business continuity plan in the wake of the coronavirus pandemic, but many businesses remain unprotected, and even some with plans established still weren’t prepared.
 Common oversights include failing to test strategies and failing to plan for a variety of business continuity disruptors.
 Examples of the latter include:

 3. Financial Readiness is Key in Staying Strong Through Economic Uncertainty